miztiik/event-streams-with-managed-kafka/README.md

     - **Stack: sales-events-bkt-stack**

       This stack will create the s3 bucket.
-We will add a bucket policy to delegate all access management to be done by access points<sup>[2]</sup>.
+We will add a bucket policy to delegate all access management to be done by access points.

       Initiate the deployment with the following command,